tannuchoudhary/SpringBoot/Spring Boot Hibernate MySQL CRUD API  Tutorial.md

 * ```@ResponseStatus(value = HttpStatus.NOT_FOUND)```, whenever our REST API throw ResourceNotFoundException then REST API will send NOT_FOUND status to the client.

 # Step 10- Build Create Employee REST API
+* To save the data into employees table
+* To do that, first we are going to implement service layer because controller layer is dependent on service layer
+*